Ekenemike/Afrobeats_Analysis/README.md

 3️⃣ Cross-Promotion is Crucial

-Artists with high cross-platform presence (e.g., Wizkid, Asake, Burna Boy) dominate the charts.
+Artists with high cross-platform presence (e.g., Wizkid, Asake, Burna Boy) dominate the charts based on the amount of songs they have across all 3 charts.
 Labels should distribute releases evenly across streaming platforms.

 4️⃣ Long-Lasting Songs Drive Brand Retention